Tory Burch: Controversy

-In 2017, a Facebook Community called La Blouse Roumaine, which promoted Romanian traditional craftsmanship, pointed that a coat by Burch, displayed at the Metropolitan Museum of Art in New York and initially marketed as a garment inspired by Africa, was virtually identical to a traditional Romanian outfit.
-They also pointed out that other pieces from the same collection had many similarities with Romanian garments, including the sweaters worn by the Romania national rugby union team at the 2015 Rugby World Cup.
+In 2017, a Facebook Community called La Blouse Roumaine, which promoted Romanian traditional craftsmanship, pointed that an early 20th century Romanian coat displayed at the Metropolitan Museum of Art in New York was virtually identical to a coat in Burch's Resort 2018 collection which was initially marketed as a garment inspired by Africa.
+The Facebook group also pointed out that other pieces from the same collection had many similarities with Romanian garments, including the sweaters worn by the Romania national rugby union team at the 2015 Rugby World Cup.
 Burch acknowledged the similarity and responded: "In our effort to summarize the collection, we missed a reference to a beautiful Romanian coat which inspired one of the pieces.
 Whether it’s Romania, Uganda or France, we are a brand that strives to celebrate, honor and be inclusive of women from all countries and cultures, in the broadest way possible".

 In March 2021, controversy rose over a jumper designed by Burch which closely resembled a traditional fishermen garment made in Póvoa de Varzim, Portugal.
 The stylist had initially marketed it as a 'Baja-inspired tunic', in reference to Baja California, a state in Mexico.
 Pictures of the piece led to criticism from Portuguese internet users and the mayor of Póvoa de Varzim.
 Burch issued an apology in her social media and changed the description of the piece to "Póvoa de Varzim-inspired sweater".
 Shortly afterwards, the Portuguese government announced its intention to take legal action and demand compensation for the heritage of Póvoa de Varzim, after which Burch removed the sweater from her website.
 In November 2021, the municipality of Póvoa de Varzim announced that a settlement with Burch had been reached out of court.

 Pottery pieces created by Burch were also criticised as being virtually identical to Bordallo Pinheiro ceramics designs, which led to a protest from Bordallo Pinheiro owners Vista Alegre.

 Internet users also noted that Burch's logo is similar to that of a Portuguese stylist, Nuno Gama, and the Order of Christ Cross, a historical Portuguese insignia.

 Personal life

-In 1993 she married William Macklowe, son of real-estate tycoon Harry B. Macklowe, and was divorced within a year.
-In 1996 she married J. Christopher Burch, an investor in Internet Capital Group, a venture capital firm founded by Walter Buckley and Ken Fox.
+In 1993, she married William Macklowe, son of real-estate tycoon Harry B. Macklowe, and was divorced within a year.
+In 1996, she married J. Christopher Burch, an investor in Internet Capital Group, a venture capital firm founded by Walter Buckley and Ken Fox.
 They have three sons: Henry, Nicholas "Nick", and Sawyer.
 She also has three stepdaughters from his previous marriage.
 They divorced in 2006.
 She continues to use his last name, and for some time continued to live with her children in their New York City apartment.